You are encouraged to report negative side effects of prescription drugs to the FDA. Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.

 ONFI can be abused and cause dependence.
 Physical dependence is not the same as drug addiction.
 Talk to your healthcare provider about the differences.
 ONFI is a federally controlled substance (CIV) because it can be abused or lead to dependence.

-Serious skin reactions have been seen when ONFI is taken with other medicines and may require stopping its use.
+Serious skin reactions have been seen with ONFI and may require stopping its use.
 A serious skin reaction can happen at any time during your treatment with ONFI.
 Call your healthcare provider immediately if you have skin blisters, peeling rash, sores in the mouth, hives or any other allergic reaction.

 Like other antiepileptic drugs, ONFI may cause suicidal thoughts or actions in a very small number of people, about 1 in 500.
 Call your healthcare provider right away if you have any symptoms, especially sudden changes in mood, behaviors, thoughts, or feelings, and especially if they are new, worse, or worry you.